easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 boolean
 {: .label .fs-1 }

-Returns `true` if the product has infinite stock.
+Returns `true` if any variant on the product has infinite stock.

 ## `product.hero_image`
 {: .d-inline-block }